 Moving that woodpile was an expected task, but it also took a good 10 hours to do.
 More time spent on non-writing tasks.

 The job is not done.
-There’s a couple of storm doors to be replaced, 3 windows, and a few other things.
+There’s a couple of locks to be replaced which I DIYed, 3 windows, and a few other things which you can find out more here.
 It’s hard to get contractors to work on old houses, and I know the Leroy will most likely retire next year.
 His assistant, Paul, has hinted at the same.
 So I’m trying to maximize what I can because finding a new contractor may be well to impossible.

 Paws usually has some free-lance writing gigs, but this year, they all evaporated.
 We actually were quite happy about that because there was no way it could have worked.